Surveillance - national and international - its evaluation and use

 • Laboratory reports

-• Death certificates (limited use because few infectious diseases lead to death in 21st century Britain)
+• Death certificates (limited use in industrialised countries because few infectious diseases lead to death)

 • Sickness absence